josephbae96/josephbae96.github.io/about.md

     anything else I can help you with, please feel free to contact me!
 </p>

-My name is Joseph Bae and I am currently a recent graduate from The University of Texas at Austin with a Bachelor's of Science degree in computer engineering with my core focus being on Software Design and Implementation.
+My name is Joseph Bae and I am a junior Software Engineer.
+I graduated from The University of Texas at Austin with a Bachelor's of Science in computer engineering with my core focus being on Software Design and Implementation.